Debangliu123/Speech-Conv-Mamba/README.md

 ```bash
 python Audio_only_train1.py
 ```
-to perform training (The training process and code partly refers to the project: https://github.com/kaituoxu/Conv-TasNet).
+to perform training (The training process and code partly refer to the project: https://github.com/kaituoxu/Conv-TasNet).

 - Under the the librimix dataset (Please make sure you have downloaded the librimix dataset and generated a training set according to the instructions of the Asteroid project), using：
 ```